raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step11.md

 #### Choices

-+ Sound
++ Radar
     + No
-    + It uses a specific type of sound that humans can't typically hear
+    + Radar uses radio waves to detect objects but a UDS does not
     + Week 2, step 6
 + Ultrasound
     + Yes
     + N/A
     + Week 2, step 6
-+ Light
++ Infrared light
     + No
-    + A UDS doesn't use light to measure the distance of objects
+    + An infrared distance sensor uses infrared light to measure the distance of an object but a UDS does not
     + Week 2, step 6
 + Ultraviolet light
     + No
-    + A UDS doesn't use ultraviolet light to measure the distance of objects
+    + An  UDS doesn't use ultraviolet light to measure the distance of objects
     + Week 2, step 6

 ### Question 2